spraakbanken/sparv/docs/developers-guide/sparv-decorators.md

 **Arguments:**

-- `description`: Description of the installer.
+- `description`: Description of the model builder.
 Used for displaying help texts in the CLI.
+The first line should be a short summary of what the model builder does.
+Optionally, a longer description can be added below the first line, separated by a blank line.
 - `name`: Optional name to use instead of the function name.
-- `config`: List of Config instances defining config options for the installer.
+- `config`: List of Config instances defining config options for the model builder.
 - `language`: List of supported languages.
 If no list is supplied all languages are supported.
 - `priority`: Functions with higher priority will be preferred when scheduling which functions to run.
 The default priority is 0.